scionproto/scion/doc/BeaconService.md

 ![beaconing parts overview](fig/beacon_srv/beaconing_overview.png).

-The interface state keeping part takes care of IFID state of the AS and issuing revocations as needed.
+The interface state keeping part takes care of IfId state of the AS and issuing revocations as needed.
-The diagram shows an overview of the components related to IFID state and their dependency relation.
+The diagram shows an overview of the components related to IfId state and their dependency relation.

 ![ifstate parts overview](fig/beacon_srv/ifstate_overview.png)